Identity - equals/hashCode

 DDL Generation

-Use Ebean to generate all DDL including DB migrations - aka prefer forward generation of DDL.
-This keeps all the DDL "in sync" for testing and db migrations and makes it easier to support multiple database platforms or migrate between database platforms (e.g. MySql to Postgres).
+Use Ebean to generate all DDL including DB migrations (a.k.a prefer forward generation of DDL).
+This keeps all the DDL "in sync" for testing and db migrations.
+It eases support of multiple database platforms or migration between database platforms (e.g. MySql to Postgres).

-If we hand craft DDL we increase the chance of variation between the model and actual database schema and can make testing harder.
+Hand-crafting DDL increases the chance of variation between the model and actual database schema which can make testing harder.

 Promote use of NOT NULL constraint